shnehha/Virtual-Mouse/README.md

 Scroll Up: When the index finger and pinky finger are within 20 pixels vertically, the system simulates a scroll up action.

 4. Real-Time Processing
 The system processes the webcam feed at a stable frame rate to ensure smooth and responsive control.
-As you move your hand or perform gestures, the cursor follows in real-time, with specific gestures triggering the respective mouse actions. fgvhjbn
+As you move your hand or perform gestures, the cursor follows in real-time, with specific gestures triggering the respective mouse actions.